whittlem/pycryptobot/docs/DockerBotSetup.md

 When configuring volumes in the compose file the left hand side of the : is the local folder and the right hand side is the location in the "app" that it will map the files to inside of the container.
 Edit the left hand side as appropriate (it should work out the box if you have the folder structure above.)

-The other important note is the _entrypoint_ property this overrides the default entrypoint in the dockerfile with the entrypoint specified in the docker-compose file.
+The other important note is the [_entrypoint:_](https://docs.docker.com/compose/compose-file/compose-file-v3/#entrypoint) property this overrides the default entrypoint in the dockerfile with the entrypoint specified in the docker-compose file.
 In the example below I am calling the [telegram_bot.py](https://github.com/whittlem/pycryptobot/blob/main/telegram_bot.py) script instead of the default [pycryptobot.py](https://github.com/whittlem/pycryptobot/blob/main/pycryptobot.py) script.

 docker-compose.yml